openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/user-guide.rst

         aptitude show qemu-system-x86 | grep Version

-The next step is checking that the 6WIND virtual accelerator software and its Openstack extensions have been correctly installed.
+The next step is checking that the 6WIND Virtual Accelerator software and its Openstack extensions have been correctly installed.

 #.
-Check 6WIND virtual accelerator package status (should be **State: installed**)
+Check 6WIND Virtual Accelerator package status (should be **State: installed**)

     ::